EsilvKH/Project_Anki/Build.md

+##Building and Launching the App

+#Initial Setup
-This file is used to describe how to build and laucnh the app.
-First of all you ought to launch 2 shells one which will run the backend and the other the frontend Go to the directory where lies the project
+This file describes how to build and launch the app.
+Start by opening two shells; one for running the backend and the other for the frontend.

-Frontend :
-Go to ./Project_Anki/Frontend
-run npm install, this will install all the dependencies necessited by the program run ng serve to launch the frontend

-Backend
+#Frontend Setup
+Navigate to the frontend directory: ./Project_Anki/Frontend.
+Install dependencies: Run npm install.
+Launch the frontend: Execute ng serve.
+Access the app: Navigate to http://localhost:4200/.
+The app will auto-reload on source file changes.

+#Backend Setup
-Go to ./Project_Anki/Backend
+Go to the backend directory: ./Project_Anki/Backend.
-run npm install
-run node ./server.js
+Install backend dependencies: Run npm install.
+Start the backend server: Execute node ./server.js.